wudi312858/hdg-from/README.rst

 hdg-from |---| Generate HDG files for GEMSS
 ===============================================

-`hdg-from` is a simple command-line tools that generates HDG file for the Global Environment Modelling System for Subsurface waters (GEMSS_).
+"hdg-from" is a simple command-line tool that generates HDG files for the Global Environment Modelling System for Subsurface waters (GEMSS_).